On Enumerating Short Projected Models: Introduction

-The aim of knowledge compilation is to transform a formula into another language\footnote{A language in this context refers one of the various forms a formula can be expressed in, \egt, \nolinebreak CNF and \nolinebreak DNF denote the languages we are mostly interested in in this article.} on which certain operations can be executed in polynomial time \nolinebreak \cite{DBLP:journals/aicom/CadoliD97,DBLP:journals/jair/DarwicheM02}.
-This can be done, for instance, by recording the trace of an exhaustive search \nolinebreak \cite{DBLP:journals/jair/HuangD07,DBLP:conf/ai/MuiseMBH12,DBLP:conf/ijcai/LagniezM17}, and the target language in these approaches is the deterministic Decomposable Normal Form \nolinebreak (d-DNNF),\footnote{A formula is in \nolinebreak d-DNNF, if (1) the sets of variables of the conjuncts of each conjunction are pairwise disjoint, and (2) the disjuncts of each disjunction are pairwise contradicting \nolinebreak \cite{DBLP:journals/jair/DarwicheM02}.} which was applied, for instance, in planning \cite{DBLP:conf/aips/PalaciosBDG05}.
+The aim of knowledge compilation is to transform a formula into another language\footnote{A language in this context refers to one of the various forms a formula can be expressed in, \egt, \nolinebreak CNF and \nolinebreak DNF denote the languages we are mostly interested in in this article.} on which certain operations can be executed in polynomial time \nolinebreak \cite{DBLP:journals/aicom/CadoliD97,DBLP:journals/jair/DarwicheM02}.
+This can be done, for instance, by recording the trace of an exhaustive search \nolinebreak \cite{DBLP:journals/jair/HuangD07,DBLP:conf/ai/MuiseMBH12,DBLP:conf/ijcai/LagniezM17}, and the target language in these approaches is the deterministic Decomposable Normal Form \nolinebreak (d-DNNF),\footnote{A formula is in \nolinebreak d-DNNF, if (1) the sets of variables of the conjuncts of each conjunction are pairwise disjoint, and (2) the disjuncts of each disjunction are pairwise contradicting \nolinebreak \cite{DBLP:journals/jair/DarwicheM02}.
+Whereas in its original definition a d-DNNF formula is defined as a directed acyclic graph (DAG), in this work we refer to its representation made of conjunctions, disjunctions, negations, variables, and truth values.} which was applied, for instance, in planning \cite{DBLP:conf/aips/PalaciosBDG05}.
 In contrast, in our work we record the models of the input formula, and the resulting formula is in \nolinebreak d-DNNF only if the detected models are pairwise contradicting.

 Enumerating models requires to process the search space exhaustively and is therefore a harder task than determining satisfiability.
 However, since state-of-the-art \nolinebreak SAT solvers are successfully applied in industrial applications, it seems natural to use them as a basis for model enumeration.
 Modern \nolinebreak SAT solvers implement \emph{conflict-driven clause learning \nolinebreak (CDCL)} \nolinebreak \cite{DBLP:conf/iccad/SilvaS96,DBLP:journals/tc/Marques-SilvaS99,DBLP:conf/dac/MoskewiczMZZM01} with \emph{non-chronological backtracking}.\footnote{Also referred to as \emph{backjumping} in the literature.} If a CDCL-based \nolinebreak SAT solver is extended to support model enumeration, adequate measures need be taken to avoid enumerating models multiple times as demonstrated by the following small example.